Recognition of same-sex unions in Bhutan: Background

-Legal situation
+Restrictions

-Bhutanese laws do not provide for same-sex marriages or other form of relationship recognition such as civil unions or domestic partnerships.
-The Marriage Act of Bhutan 1980 (གཉེན་འབྲེལ་གྱི་ཁྲིམས་ཡིག་ ༡༩༨༠, gnyen 'brel gyi khrims yig 1980) (Note: विवाह ऐन १९८०, Vivāha Aina 1980) states that "a person has the right to marry any other person, irrespective of status, caste, wealth or appearance, provided the persons contracting the marriage thereof have expressly consented to their marriage."
-However, the Act generally refers to married spouses as "man and wife".
-It states that to receive a marriage license the couple "shall have to present before the Court as sureties a male person for the bridegroom and a female person for the bridge".
+Bhutanese law does not provide for same-sex marriages or other form of relationship recognition such as civil unions or domestic partnerships.
+The Marriage Act of 1980 (གཉེན་འབྲེལ་གྱི་ཁྲིམས་ཡིག་ ༡༩༨༠, Gnyen 'brel gyi Khrims yig; विवाह ऐन १९८०, Vivāha Aina) states that "a person has the right to marry any other person, irrespective of status, caste, wealth or appearance, provided the persons contracting the marriage thereof have expressly consented to their marriage."
+However, the act generally refers to married spouses as "man and wife".
+It states that to receive a marriage license the couple "shall have to present before the Court as sureties a male person for the bridegroom and a female person for the bride".
 If no provisions are contravened, then the couple "shall be recognised as a man and wife".
 The Constitution of Bhutan does not explicitly address marriage or same-sex marriage, but states that "the State shall endeavour to promote those conditions that are conducive to co-operation in community life and the integrity of the extended family structure."

 A marriage bill with gender-neutral language was discussed during the 2018 summer parliamentary session, but was deferred due to the 2018 parliamentary election.
 A progressive government led by Druk Nyamrup Tshogpa was elected in that election, and LGBT activists expressed hope that conversation on the bill would be revived.
 However, no discussion on the bill took place before the 2023–24 election.
-Due to their inability to marry under Bhutanese law, same-sex couples do not enjoy the rights, benefits, obligations and responsibilities of marriage, notably they are not permitted to adopt, to inherit or to enjoy marital tax benefits.

 When asked by a reporter in September 2022 if repealing the articles that criminalised same-sex sexual relations would be "only the first step", Prime Minister Lotay Tshering responded that "now, everything will be easier", including same-sex marriage.
 MP Dorji Khandu was also vocal in support of the legalization of same-sex marriage during discussions on the bill decriminalizing homosexuality.
+Due to their inability to marry under Bhutanese law, same-sex couples do not enjoy the rights, benefits, obligations and responsibilities of marriage, including inheritance, adoption rights, and marital tax benefits.